stackmodel/mem0-memory-agent/readme.md

         If relevant memories exist, they’re retrieved; if not, Mem0 decides whether to add new ones based on the query.
     3️⃣ Query & Memories Sent to the AI Agent for further processing.
     4️⃣ Agent Utilizes a Large Language Model (LLM):
         In this example, we use Gemini-1.5-flash-latest to craft thoughtful responses, combining both the user’s query and relevant contextual info.
     5️⃣ Response Displayed to the user via the Streamlit interface.

+**TL;DR**

+Chatbot vs Agent

+At a coffee shop, Chatbot follows a fixed menu, handling only predefined orders.
+AI Agent, however, can suggest custom drinks, like a spicy cinnamon latte, because it reasons and adapts based on knowledge.